rockb1017/opentelemetry-specification/specification/configuration.md

 > section.
 If Kubernetes secret keys are specified they will override the
 > values specified below.
 In short, `accessToken` and `token` are required only
 > if not specified in Kubernetes secrets.
+> `splunkPlatform.metricsEnabled` is `false` by default because there is no
+> default metrics type index unless user creates it.
+User need to specify
+> `splunkPlatform.metricsIndex` after creating the index.

 - `splunkObservability`
   - `accessToken` ()           : [REQUIRED] Access token added to exported data.